Find out how to take your animal with you.

 Sedation can also cause injuries as an animal cannot brace itself if there is some turbulence.
 Airport staff also need to be able to check your pet is ok and breathing properly when loading and unloading – they will not know if anything is wrong if your pet is sedated.

-Before travelling, Qatar requires that all dogs and cats have a current rabies vaccination that has been given a minimum of 30 days to 364 days prior to travelling.
-They must also have Export Certificates even if the country you are travelling to does not ask for one.
+Before traveling, Qatar requires that all dogs and cats have a current rabies vaccination that has been given a minimum of 30 days to 364 days prior to traveling.
+They must also have Export Certificates even if the country you are traveling to does not ask for one.

 You must then also look at your destination country’s laws regarding travel.
 Some countries, like several European destinations, Canada and USA are straightforward, although the process can still take 5 months from start to end; others are stricter such as Australia and New Zealand, and your pet relocation planning should start a good seven months in advance.